Search API Connector Documentation

 In this guide, we’ll walk through how to import Salesforce data directly into Google Sheets, using the API Connector add-on for Sheets.

-We'll set up a custom OAuth connection (preset OAuth connection is coming soon) and connect to their API.
+We'll set up a custom OAuth connection and connect to their API.
 Note: you must have a Salesforce plan that enables API access.

 - Before You Begin